tgozo19/laravel-codegen/README.md

 # Laravel-codegen

 This package generates code for you.
-It takes to another level how Migrations, Models and Controllers are created in Laravel
+It is capable of creating Migrations, Models, Controllers, Factories, Routes, Views, Database Seeders and Request Validation Rules.
+For each Route, a PestPhp Test will be created to make sure it can be accessed.

-### Note
+### Important Note

-As of now the package only accepts the creation of a migration.
-More features will be rolled out soon.
+This package is still in beta.
+Therefore, I recommend testing your application thoroughly before using it in production.

 ## Requirements
-- PHP >=8.1
+- PHP >= 8.1
 - Laravel >= 10

 ## Installing